apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 Once the container is running, open `http://localhost:8090/ui` in a Chrome browser on the host machine.

+If you use the docker container in `CI/CD` pipeline, call ATB's own API (with HTTP command line tool like `curl`) for API test automation.
+Open `http://localhost:8090/apidoc` on host machine for checking the Swagger UI.

 {% endtab %}

 {% tab install Java %}